 As you’d expect, all other purchases earn a standard 1% cash-back on all purchases.

 The Ink Business Cash card has the same features as the Ink Business Unlimited card.
-It also has no annual fee, but like we mentioned earlier, it can’t transfer points to transfer partners on its own.
+It also has no annual fee, but as we mentioned earlier, it can’t transfer points to transfer partners on its own.

 The Ink Business Cash card is a great card for businesses that spend lots of money in any of the bonus categories.
-Earning 2% cash-back at restaurants and gas stations is great for travel-heavy companies with lots of staff on the road.
+Earning 2% cash back at restaurants and gas stations is great for travel-heavy companies with lots of staff on the road.

-But even if you don’t have a physical office, 5% cash-back at office supply stores can be super valuable.
+But even if you don’t have a physical office, 5% cash back at office supply stores can be super valuable.

 Just think about what you can buy at modern office supply stores.
 Staples sells everything from gift cards to laptops to basic office furniture.
 This means that even freelancers and sole proprietors can make the most of their business spend when making business purchases at these stores.

 Hot Tip: Earn even more Ultimate Rewards points (or cash-back) on business purchases when utilizing Shopping through Chase.
 Points earned through this portal stack on top of the bonus points you already earn with your Chase Ink business credit card.